CMSgov/beneficiary-fhir-data/rfcs/0000-rda-claims--jsonb.md

 Since this proposal could be boiled down to using a NoSQL approach for FISS and MCS claims why not go all the way?
 A case could be made to move this data into Amazon's DynamoDB since it is built for this sort of design.
 While there could be advantages to that approach the proposed design has some practical advantages:
-- Using postgresql allows us to reap he benefits of a NoSQL approach without the need to add a whole new database technology to BFD.
+- Using postgresql allows us to reap the benefits of a NoSQL approach without the need to add a whole new database technology to BFD.
 - RDS is already approved for storing PII so the changes can be implemented at any time without having to wait for review and approval of DynamoDB.